nocksock/nazgul-vim/README.md

 # Sunbather

-A minimal pink colorscheme for Vim.
+A minimal cyan colorscheme for Vim.

 ## Screenshots